 That being said, you can use the Treasury Direct SmartExchange resource to convert paper bonds to electronic bonds.
 Once the bonds are in electronic form, they may be redeemed online.
 As part of bond ownership, you must wait at least one year after you purchase the bonds before redeeming them.
 However, you forfeit three months’ interest if you redeem them in less than five years.

-Log on to your Treasury Direct account.
 Before you start the redemption process, make sure your bank account information is up-to-date.
-The system will look for a previously entered bank account unless you choose to place the bond payout into a Certificate of Indebtedness, a non interest-bearing security you may use to keep money on deposit with Treasury Direct until you are ready to invest it.
+The Treasury Direct system will seek out previously entered bank account information unless you choose to place your US treasury bonds payout into a Certificate of Indebtedness, which is a non-interest-bearing security you may use to keep money on deposit with Treasury Direct until you are ready to invest it.

 Choose the bank account where you want the money sent from the drop-down menu.
-Alternatively, you may choose to deposit the money into a Certificate of Indebtedness.
-Submit your request to go to the review page.
-If everything is correct, confirm the redemption.
-A printable confirmation page appears.
-Treasury Direct electronically transfers the funds to the selected account within one or two business days.
+Following this, submit your request to go to the review page.
+If everything looks correct, confirm the redemption.
+A printable confirmation page appears, and Treasury Direct will electronically transfer the funds to the selected account within one or two business days.

 For those who may wish to learn more about the various redemption options available, as well as see more in-depth explanations of the various bond types in existence today, the Treasury Direct website also includes an extensive archive of valuable information.

 Ryan Cockerham is a nationally recognized author specializing in all things business and finance.
 His work has served the business, nonprofit and political community.
 Ryan's work has been featured on PocketSense, Zacks Investment Research, SFGate Home Guides, Bloomberg, HuffPost and more.